Public Administration and Defence — Claiming Employer Negligence

 What’s interesting about this is that the number of annual cases of poor mental health has been climbing significantly since around 2014/15.
 This could be down to changes at a governmental level, in line with austerity measures taken in the last decade.
-It could also be down to better social awareness of what depression, anxiety and stress actually manifest as, and how to deal with them.
+It could also be down to better social awareness of what depression, anxiety, and stress actually manifest as, and how to deal with them.
 Whilst such mental health conditions might be downplayed in severity, there is estimated to be £807 million in costs attributed to ill-health in this sector, and 2.3 million working days lost.
 If, conservatively, 30% of this is due to stress, anxiety and depression, it equates to a lot of money and a lot of days lost to poor mental health alone.

-The rate of musculoskeletal disorders suggests that around 1.5% of all public admin and defence workers where coping with some form of muscle, joint or skeletal pain.
+The rate of musculoskeletal disorders suggests that around 1.5% of all public admin and defence workers were coping with some form of muscle, joint or skeletal pain.
 In office environments, especially those requiring a lot of typing, carpal tunnel syndrome and repetitive strain injury are quite common.
 But also, back pain and spine problems from manual handling and poor workplace comfort is also a regularity.

-If you’ve experienced ongoing suffering because of working in public administration or defence and it has impacted your ability to work and/or your quality of life – speak to our team of experts.
-We can offer friendly and empathetic advice, assess whether you have a case for compensation and help you make a claim if you have one.
+If you’ve experienced ongoing suffering because of working in public administration or defence, and it has impacted your ability to work and/or your quality of life — speak to our team of experts.
+We can offer friendly and empathetic advice, assess whether you have a case for compensation, and help you make a claim if you have one.
 Call us on 08082391859

 Do public administration and defence workers experience any fatalities?